vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 You are ready to deploy cf-for-k8s using the `./cf-for-k8s-rendered.yml` file created above.
 Once you deploy it should take around 10 minutes to finish.

-> The deployment has a timer and will exit with an timeout error if it takes too long.
+> The deployment has a timer and will exit with a timeout error if it takes too long.
 Assuming all previous steps were followed correctly enter the deployment command again to finish if it exits early.

 ```
 kapp deploy -a cf -f ./cf-for-k8s-rendered.yml -y